-Emperor Zhenzong of Song -- Innovator of Trading Peace with Money & A Professional of Self Glorification
+Emperor Zhenzong of Song Zhao Heng — Innovator of Trading Peace with Money and A Professional of Self Glorification

 From A Talented Crown Prince to A Capable Emperor

-Zhao Heng (968 -- 1022) was a graceful crown prince who was excellent at poems and calligraphy.
+Zhao Heng was a graceful crown prince who was excellent at poetry and calligraphy.

-When he was young, his favorite game was pretending to be a commander and led his "army" to fight, which gained his father's appreciation.
+When he was young, his favorite game was pretending to be a commander and leading his "army" to fight, which gained his father's appreciation.

-Emperor Zhao Heng, also respected as Emperor Zhenzong of Song or Song Zhen Zong, established a comprehensive and efficient system in the history of China, to manage officers’ files and to measure and exam their political performances; corruption was highly suppressed within his system while lots of talented people were selected through the Imperial Examination.
+He established a comprehensive and efficient system to manage officials' files and measure and examine their political performances; corruption was highly suppressed within his system, and many talented people were selected through the Imperial Examination.

-This excellent management system with explicit reward and punishment policy made great contributions to the flourishing of Chinese culture, economy and agriculture, and also helped Zhao Heng gain loved and respect by most of his people.
+This excellent management system with an explicit reward and punishment policy significantly contributed to the developing culture, economy, and agriculture.

 Joining the Expedition and Gaining Victory